-- Targeted roadway sub-base replacement and resurfacing of 2,475 linear feet of roadway with 11' transit and vehicular travel lanes. - 2 A new traffic signal at the intersection of N. Gregg Ave., upgraded traffic signals at the intersections of Arkansas Ave. and Garland Ave. - 3 Extensive tree plantings inside and outside of the street right-of-way. - Reorientation of four intersecting streets and one alleyway to one-way only northbound traffic improves vehicular, bicycle and pedestrian traffic and reduces excess traffic and left turn movements onto Maple St.. - Improved four-way stops at street intersections along the street one block north extends safety aspects of the project into these neighborhoods.
+- Targeted roadway sub-base replacement and resurfacing of 2,475 linear feet of roadway with 11' transit and vehicular travel lanes. - 2 A new traffic signal at the intersection of N. Gregg Ave., upgraded traffic signals at the intersections of Arkansas Ave. and Garland Ave. - 3 Extensive tree plantings inside and outside of the street right-of-way. - Reorientation of four intersecting streets and one alleyway to one-way only northbound traffic improves vehicular, bicycle and pedestrian traffic and reduces excess traffic and left turn movements onto Maple St.. - Improved four-way stops at street intersections along W. Douglas St., the east-west street one block north, extends safety aspects of this project into these neighborhoods to the north.